Orders for Arrest OFA and Mecklenburg County Warrants: What Happens if I have a Warrant for Arrest?

 That is not to say misdemeanor criminal charges are not serious.
 Under Chapter 14: Criminal Laws in North Carolina, there are times where you can be locked up for misdemeanor allegations.
 And like felony criminal charges, you may have to post a bond to be released from jail.

-Question 3: How are Mecklenburg County Warrants handled since December 1, 2017?
-When is a Criminal Summons issued?
+Question 3: How are Warrants served?
+What is a Criminal Summons?

 It would be a mistake to assume other judicial districts in North Carolina have applied the amended statutes in such a broad, far-reaching fashion.
-Rather than traditional Mecklenburg County Warrants, there is now a “preference” for a summons over a warrant.
+In Mecklenburg County, there is now a “preference” for a criminal summons over a warrant.

 “UNLESS A SUBSTANTIAL LIKELIHOOD EXISTS THAT THE DEFENDANT WILL NOT RESPOND TO A SUMMONS” (no emphasis added) NC Warrants are not proper.
 That’s true for Mecklenburg County warrants too.